jslabovitz/harfbuzz-gem/README.md

 For more information about Harfbuzz itself, see [harfbuzz.org](http://harfbuzz.org).

-For an example of use, see [example.rb](harfbuzz/examples/example.rb).
-From the base directory of this gem, you can run this example:
+For an example of use, see [examples/example.rb](https://github.com/jslabovitz/harfbuzz-gem/blob/master/examples/example.rb).
+You can run this from the base directory of the gem:

     ruby examples/example.rb